 It can be a little over-whelming.
 Highlights for me are the bright colors, flowers and plants, waterfalls and

 the Parasol Down Lounge.
 The latest Wynn property in Las Vegas, Encore, opened for business in late December of 2008.
 With 2,034 rooms and a $2.3

 billion price tag, it is just as impressive as Wynn.
-Prince Harry
+It is a real

 Next stop - downtown Las Vegas.
 From Wynn to

 downtown Las Vegas is approximately four miles.
-You can either take The Deuce, Las Vegas Trolley, a taxi (about
+You can either take The Deuce, Las Vegas Trolley, a taxi or

 parking ramp across the street from the Nugget (on South

 Downtown Las Vegas Attractions

 You may hear some people say "don't bother going downtown Las Vegas - there is nothing down